 egg or disease could destroy any of New Zealand's major export industries,

 costing 100's of millions of dollars and thousands of jobs.
-The Ministry of Agriculture's Quarantine Officers carry out inspections at all international ports.
-This may include the use of 'sniffer' dogs with the prime role of locating items of food in luggage.
 If you're unsure.
 Declare it.
 You are required to declare the following items: Animal and animal products

 Plants and plant products